💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 I noticed another challenge early in my career: ODP colleagues worked different shifts across multiple sites, making communication difficult.

 The solution: I created a newsletter to circulate important updates, clinical tips, and departmental news.
-This evolved into a departmental newsletter with three successful incarnations — a project I undertook in my own time for the first 2 incarnations, outside of daily duties.
+This evolved into a departmental newsletter with three successful incarnations, a project I undertook in my own time for the first 2 versions.

 Impact: